adriennebrady/TrackIt/Sprint4.md

 ### &ndash; Delete Delete Request

-* ####  &emsp; Description

-This API is a Go function that handles HTTP DELETE requests for deleting items from the "recently_deleted_items" table in a database.
+* **Description**: This API is a Go function that handles HTTP DELETE requests for deleting items from the "recently_deleted_items" table in a database.
 It takes a database connection object as input and returns a gin.HandlerFunc which is used by the Gin web framework to handle HTTP DELETE requests.

-* ####  &emsp; Request
+* **Request**:

 The API expects a JSON request body with the following format:
 {